mel0013/Hellodog/README.md

 ## Hellodog
 As part of the Le Wagon Bootcamp, each student had to pitch an idea and work in teams to build it.
-Only four ideas can be chosen and my pitch was voted in the top 4.
+Only 4 ideas can be chosen our of 14 and my pitch was voted in the top 4.
 I was the Project Lead for Hellodog.

 I wanted to create a product that would help people and animals.
 The most common pet in Australia are dogs so I thought I'd look into that area.
 Finding dogs with complimentary personalities can be a challenge and a pain point for a number of dog owners.
 Dogs can be picky just like their human counterparts.